Discovering the Untouched Beauty of David Thompson Country in Winter (2025)

 Helicopter Tour to View the Columbia Icefield

-Tim Taylor with a female guest on a multi pitch ice climbing day in the David THompson Corridor, Alberta
+Tim Taylor with a female guest on a Multi-Pitch ice climbing day in the David THompson Corridor, Alberta

 Try Ice Climbing With Girth Hitch Guiding